 USES FOR CANDIED LEMON SLICES

 Snack on them!
-Enjoy with a cup of tea or coffee!
+Enjoy with a cup of tea or coffee.
+The lemon peel is edible, so eat up!

 Add them to the tops of Raspberry Lemonade Cookies from Cookie Remix.